HomeNews & InfoFan FictionMessage BoardLinksEmail

 Sam was surprised to realize that she had not really analyzed her feelings for Pete, not as closely as she should have.
 Perhaps it was time that she did.
 She knew that she cared a lot about him, and she believed that they could have something really good together.
 But how much would she sacrifice in order to be with him?
 Being brutally honest with herself, she knew that there were things that she would not be willing to give up, such as her career in the Air Force and her place in the SGC.
 Those things were too important to her.
 She would not have been willing to give them up to pursue a relationship with Jack, and she would not be willing to do so to stay with Pete.
 Maybe she would someday, if they ever reached the point where they were talking about marriage.
 That was something she wouldn't know until the time came, if it ever did.

 There were other things, though, that she knew she would never give up for Pete, no matter how far their relationship developed.
 Sam found her gaze going to Daniel, who was absorbed in a translation.
-If Pete could not accept the relationship she had with Daniel. . . .
-Sam did not want to think about that eventuality, but if it happened, she knew that she could not sacrifice what she had with Daniel for her boyfriend's sake.
+Though Sam didn't like to think about it, if Pete could not accept the relationship she had with Daniel, she knew that she could not sacrifice what she had with her best friend for her boyfriend's sake.

 Sam's thoughts turned to something else.
 How would she react if she lost Pete, if something happened to him?
-She knew that it would really hurt, just like it hurt when she lost Narim and Martouf, far more than that since she had never had the chance to develop a real relationship with either of those men.
+She knew that it would really hurt, just like it hurt when she lost Narim and Martouf, far more than that since she never developed a real relationship with either of those men.
 But she believed that, in time, she would heal, move on from his death.

-Again, Sam looked over at Daniel, thinking of how it had been when she lost him.
-It had been a pain more agonizing than anything she'd felt since her mother died.
-During the year that he was gone, that pain had gradually lessened, enough that she could get through the day without wishing every second that he was there.
+Again, Sam looked over at Daniel, thinking about how it felt when she lost him.
+It was a pain more agonizing than anything she'd felt since her mother died.
+During the year that he was gone, that pain gradually lessened, enough that she could get through the day without wishing every second that he was there.
 But the deep ache to see him again never went away, and not a day passed that she didn't miss him.
 She lost count of the times that she longed for him to come back.

 "Sam, what's wrong?"